The Reverse of the Medal: Series chronology

 This novel references actual events with accurate historical detail, like all in this series.
 In respect to the internal chronology of the series, it is the fifth of eleven novels (beginning with The Surgeon's Mate) that might take five or six years to happen but are all pegged to an extended 1812, or as Patrick O'Brian says it, 1812a and 1812b (introduction to The Far Side of the World, the tenth novel in this series).
 The events of The Yellow Admiral again match up with the historical years of the Napoleonic wars in sequence, as the first six novels did.

 Reviews

-This novel is the one read by Starling Lawrence of W W Norton, after urging by his cousin in 1986 and then visiting the London office of Vivien Green in 1989, the literary agent for Patrick O'Brian.
-He picked up a copy of this novel, read it and liked it.
-By fall of 1990.
-W W Norton began issuing paperbacks of the earlier novels, which is a distinctly positive review of The Reverse of the Medal.
+Urged by his cousin to visit the London office of Vivien Greene, Starling Lawrence of W. W. Norton & Company was convinced to read this novel and finished it on his return journey to New York City.
+Within a year, Lawrence successfully convinced Norton to publish the rights to O'Brien's books within the United States and began selling highly popular paperbacks of O'Brien's earlier novels.